bmacieira/timetable/README.md

 ### Timetable - csv to dictionary
 <hr>

-    Transforms a csv file in an dictionary. key = shift
+<b>Transforms a csv file in an dictionary.</b>

-    value = worker list of numbers
+key: shift <br>
+value: workers (employee identification number) scheduled for the shift

-    Using the function:
+<b>Using the function:</b>

     timetableClean(filename, output)

     Args:
-        filename: input path and csv file
+        filename: input path + csv filename
-        output: name wanted for the txt output file
+        output: name wanted for the txt output file (this file will be stored in the same folder of the original file)